Guides Lifting Straps Training Equipment

 How Tight Should Lifting Straps Be?

-The goal of lifting straps is to properly secure your wrist, in order to prevent it from getting injured.
+The goal of lifting straps is to reduce the need for grip strength and allow you to lift heavier weights without your grip being the limiting factor.
 Your aim should be to tighten your straps to the extent where your wrists are stable and secure.
 A Pro tip is to increase the tightness as you increase the weight you’re lifting.
-This we’ll keep your joints safe.

 Can You Use Figure 8 Straps In Powerlifting?